 Frequently Asked Dental Questions

-Smile Design Dentistry’s dental staff welcomes the opportunity to answer questions about your dental care; you’ll be pleased to know that we encourage all our dental patients to freely ask questions anytime!
+Smile Design Dentistry’s dental staff welcomes the opportunity to answering questions about your dental care; you’ll be pleased to know that we encourage all our dental patients to let us know about concerns.

 We’ll stop and take the time you need while explaining any dental treatment in detail, discussing how you’ll benefit and what your dental options are.
 We believe that communication is central to providing outstanding dental care.
 No question is too inconsequential or unusual to answer.